marfb/cbh-take-home-project/Ticket_Breakdown.md

 Whenever this function is executed the new field **facilityAgentId** must be included.
 In case that for the required **facilityId** and **agentId** there is no registry at the Facility_Agent table, return empty string in the field

-**Acceptance criteria**
-When user from facility without custom agent id generates shift report => internal database agent id is shown at the Agent ID column
-When user from facility with custom agent id generates shift report => custom agent ID is shown at the Agent ID column

 **Suggested story points**
 3